Allergy or Illness?

 Cold, flu, and allergy all affect your respiratory system, including runny nose, sore throat, difficulty breathing; but there are key symptoms which set them apart.

 - Colds and flu are caused by different viruses, with more severe symptoms for the flu including high fever, along with a headache, fatigue, and general aches and pain.
-Colds and flu last days and rarely beyond a couple weeks.
-Some colds and flu can progress to a bacterial infection requiring antibiotics .
+Colds and flu last days and rarely beyond a couple of weeks.
+Some colds and flu can progress to a bacterial infection requiring antibiotics.

 STAT MED is Here to Help